RTL Group’s strategy is based on three priorities: Core, Growth, Alliances & Partnerships.

 Since 2012, Fremantle has invested heavily in high-end productions, to accelerate its growth in scripted series.
-With a series of acquisitions – including Miso Film in Scandinavia, Wildside in Italy, KwaÏ in France, Abot Hameiri in Israel, Eureka in the US and Australia and Nent Studios in the Nordics – Fremantle has created a global network that now comprises 19 production sites for drama series.
+With a number of acquisitions – including Miso Film in Scandinavia, Wildside and Lux Vide in Italy, Kwaï in France, Abot Hameiri in Israel, This is Nice Group in the Nordics, Dancing Ledge in the UK and Element Pictures in Ireland – Fremantle has created a global network that now comprises 20 production sites for drama series.

-Fremantle also bought minority stakes in a number of newly founded production companies, to secure first access to their creative talent and output.
+Fremantle also bought minority stakes in a number of new production companies, to secure first access to their creative talent and output.
 Working with world-class storytellers is key to Fremantle’s scripted strategy.
-Currently, Fremantle – together with broadcasters and streaming platforms – is working on the realisation of at least 60 scripted series ideas.
+Fremantle – together with broadcasters and streaming platforms – delivered 81 scripted productions across drama, film and soaps in 2021.

-The tech platform for RTL Group’s streaming services is built by the French technology company Bedrock, a company owned by RTL Group and Groupe M6.
+The tech platform for RTL Group’s streaming services is built by Bedrock, a French technology company.
 A common platform allows RTL Group to bundle its investments in streaming technology.
-The Bedrock platform serves the French subscription service Salto and Videoland in the Netherlands, as well as the RTL streaming services in Belgium, Hungary and Croatia.
-RTL Deutschland’s TV Now platform and Bedrock will increasingly share components.
+The Bedrock platform serves Groupe M6’s streaming service, 6play, the French subscription service Salto, Videoland in the Netherlands, and the RTL streaming service in Hungary.

 Within the area of data, the open log-in standard NetID was developed by the European NetID Foundation and initiated by RTL Deutschland, ProSiebenSat1 and United Internet.
 The standard offers a single sign-on that can be used on numerous German websites, and which already has a reach of more than 35 million users.

-In competing with the global giants, new alliances and partnerships between European media companies have become increasingly important.
+In competing with the global tech platforms, new alliances and partnerships between European media companies have become increasingly important.

 In autumn 2019, RTL Group’s management started to promote new partnership opportunities – all based on the philosophy of bundling European broadcasters’ resources to establish open and neutral platforms.
 RTL Group offers these partnership opportunities in areas such as advertising sales, advertising technology, streaming technology, content creation and data.

 One key development for RTL Group’s largest revenue stream – advertising – has been the increased demand from advertisers and agencies for global ad-buying opportunities.
-As a consequence, RTL Group is expanding its international sales house, RTL AdConnect, to give international advertisers and agencies easy access to RTL Group’s large portfolio of TV and streaming services, digital video networks and advertising technology, in a brand-safe environment.
-To be more relevant in all key European markets, RTL AdConnect’s portfolio also encompasses leading partners such as ITV in the UK, RAI in Italy and Medialaan in Belgium.
-Thanks to these partnerships, RTL Group is one of the only media companies in Europe that can offer advertisers pan-European digital video campaigns.
+Consequently, RTL Group is expanding its international advertising sales to give international advertisers and agencies easy access to the Group’s large portfolio of TV and streaming services, digital video company and advertising technology, in a brand-safe environment.

-Ad Alliance, launched in Germany in 2017, offers high reach to advertisers and agencies, and is a one-stop-shop for the development of cross-media solutions and innovative advertising products.
+Ad Alliance, launched in Germany in 2016, offers high reach to advertisers and agencies, and is a one-stop-shop for the development of cross-media solutions and innovative advertising products.
 Its portfolio spans television, radio/audio, print, and digital.
-Ad Alliance is the only sales house in Germany that can offer complex, all-media campaigns from a single source.
-After the sales house Media Impact (Axel Springer) became a partner of the German Ad Alliance for its digital inventory in January 2020, Ad Alliance and Media Impact agreed to intensify their partnership and expand their advertising sales cooperation to Media Impact’s print titles, such as Bild and Welt.
-This cooperation started in January 2021.
-Together, the platforms of the Ad Alliance reach 99 per cent of the German population.
+Ad Alliance is the only sales house in Germany that offers complex, all-media campaigns from a single source.
+After the sales house Media Impact (Axel Springer) became a partner of the German Ad Alliance for its digital inventory in January 2020, the companies agreed to intensify their partnership and expand their advertising sales cooperation to Media Impact’s print titles, such as Bild and Welt, from January 2021.
+Together, the platforms of Ad Alliance reach 99 per cent of the German population.
 Ad Alliance remains open to additional partners.

 RTL Nederland followed the German example by building an integrated advertising sales network for the Dutch market, also called Ad Alliance.
 The Dutch Ad Alliance integrates the sales activities of RTL Nederland, BrandDeli, Adfactor and Triade Media, and is also open to new partners.

-2 The following Gruner + Jahr assets are not part of the transaction and will remain with Bertelsmann: DDV Mediengruppe (Sächsische Zeitung), Territory, AppLike Group and G+J’s 25 per cent shareholding in Spiegel Gruppe
+1 The following Gruner + Jahr assets are not part of the transaction and will remain with Bertelsmann: DDV Mediengruppe (Sächsische Zeitung), Territory, AppLike Group and G+J’s 25 per cent shareholding in Spiegel Gruppe.